 AWARE was formed by the vehicle financing industry to build a greater understanding among consumers about how auto financing works.
-The group's primary initiative is its website, http://www.AutoFinancing101.org, which is available in both English and Spanish.
+The group's primary initiative the AWARE website, which is available in both English and Spanish.
 The site aims to provide potential buyers of new and used autos with the tools and resources they need to successfully navigate the auto financing process.
 AWARE focuses exclusively on educating consumers on vehicle financing in a web environment and offers materials free of advertising or lead generation sales tactics.

 KRC Research, on behalf of AWARE, fielded the random sample telephone survey of 3,806 American adults ages 18 and older, including an oversample of 200 current and recently retired military and reservists, on July 5-20, 2006.
 This report compares national results to the results from current and retired military and reservists.
 The margin of error for the total sample is +/- 1.6 percent at the 95 percent confidence level.
 For the military sample the margin of error is +/- 5.8 percent (1).

 - American Honda Finance Corporation